jrmi/airboardgame/docs/dev.md

 - You need a Ricochet.js server.
 - You need a Wire.io server.
-- Build the backend `ricochet.json` file.
+- Build the backend `ricochet.json` file. (it will be included automatically with the frontend)
-- Build the frontend and deploy it to a CDN.
+- Build the frontend and deploy it to a CDN or with any static file server (Apache, Nginx, ...).

+**Advice**

+- You need to redirect all frontend requests to the `index.html` page as it's a single page app.

 # Contributing guide